jorbDehmel/theory-of-computation/presentations/advanced_computability.md

 statement in question, accept.
 This is a recognizer, but not a decider.
 End of proof.

+- Corollary: There is an algorithm to decide if a given statement is provable.
+Let this algorithm be called **$P$**

 **Lemma 1.1:** $A_{TM}$ is reducible to
 $Th(\mathcal{N}, +, \times)$.